Credit card protection with Section 75

 Do credit cards guarantee refunds for holidays and flights?

 If you booked a holiday or flight directly with a tour operator or airline, you should be covered by Section 75.
-But Section 75 doesn’t usually apply if you book through an agent.
+But Section 75 doesn’t usually apply if you book through a travel agent.

 Package holidays aren’t usually covered by Section 75 as they should come under separate ATOL or ABTA consumer protection rules.

-It’s not 100% guaranteed that you’ll be covered by Section 75 or your claim will be successful, so make sure you have travel insurance in place before you go.
+It’s not 100% guaranteed that you’ll be covered by Section 75 or your claim will be successful, so make sure you have travel insurance in place before you set off.

 Does Section 75 cover goods and services I’ve only paid a deposit for?

-You may be able to claim through your credit card provider if you use your credit card to pay a deposit for products or services and the company fails to fulfil their promise.
+You may be able to claim through your credit card provider if you use your credit card to pay a deposit for products or services and the company fails to fulfil its promise.

 Can I compare credit cards with protection?